-Mostafa has represented clients in international arbitration and litigation across a wide range of industries and sectors, including energy, financial services, real estate, hospitality, food and beverage, technology, transportation, construction, and insurance.
-He has represented clients under the rules of major arbitral institutions, as well as in litigation in various jurisdictions in the United States and internationally.
-In addition, Mostafa has prepared settlement agreements and advised clients on settlement negotiations.
+Mostafa Abdelkarim represents clients in international arbitration and cross-border litigation.
+He has represented clients in high-stakes commercial disputes across a wide range of industries and sectors, including energy, financial services, real estate, hospitality, food and beverage, technology, transportation, construction, and insurance.

-Mostafa also counsels clients in white collar defense, investigations, and compliance matters, including government-led enforcement actions, internal corporate investigations, and internal compliance program development.
-He has conducted data collection, witness interviews, risk assessments, and compliance training.
+In addition to handling commercial disputes, Mostafa has counseled clients in white collar investigations and compliance matters, including government-led enforcement actions, internal corporate investigations, and internal compliance program development.
 He has advised clients on compliance matters arising from numerous jurisdictions across the world, including in the United States, Europe, the Middle East, Africa, and South Asia.

-Prior to being based in Dubai, Mostafa practiced for several years in Washington, D.C. at an international law firm, where he represented and advised clients in commercial disputes, white collar investigations, and regulatory compliance matters.
+Prior to moving from the United States to Dubai in 2015, Mostafa practiced for several years in Washington, D.C. at an international law firm.
+During this time he represented and advised clients in commercial disputes, white collar investigations, and regulatory compliance.

 Mostafa is a member of several bar and professional associations, including the American Bar Association, the International Bar Association, and the American Society of International Law.